| Safe Haskell | Safe-Inferred |

 example ∷ Expectation → Expectation Source #

-.
+example is a type restricted version of id.
 It can be used to get better

 error messages on type mismatches.